chef/chef-web-docs/content/install_bootstrap.md

     In a command window, enter the following:

     ```bash
-    knife bootstrap 172.16.1.233 -U USERNAME --sudo
+    knife bootstrap <ADDRESS> -U <USERNAME> --sudo
     ```

+    Replace:

-    where `172.16.1.233` is the IP address or the FQDN for the node, and `USERNAME` is the username you want to use to connect, and `--sudo` specifies to elevate privileges using the sudo command on UNIX-based systems.
+    - `<ADDRESS>` the IP address or the FQDN of the node
+    - `<USERNAME>` with the username used to connect to the node

+    The `--sudo` option elevates privileges using the sudo command on UNIX-based systems.

-    Then while the bootstrap operation is running, the command window will show something similar to the following:
+    While the bootstrap operation is running, the command window returns something similar to the following:

     ```bash
     Enter password for ubuntu@172.16.1.233: